 Alternatives to Conventional Z-Girts

-With renewed interest in producing green buildings, ASHRAE is pushing the industry by continuously raising the bar on performance criteria for building envelope systems.
-Initiatives such as the AIA 2030 Commitment and the Department of Energy Building Technologies Program’s energy saving goals are pushing the industry towards Net-Zero solutions and low passive design strategies to achieve maximum energy efficiency.
+With renewed interest in producing green buildings, ASHRAE is pushing the industry by raising the bar on performance criteria for building envelope systems.
+Initiatives such as the AIA 2030 Commitment and the Department of Energy Building Technologies Program’s energy-saving goals are pushing the industry towards Net-Zero solutions and low-passive design strategies to achieve maximum energy efficiency.

-Architects and designers are being tasked to find and implement product solutions that support energy demands that are both practical and economical.
+Architects and designers need to find and implement product solutions that support energy demands that are both practical and economical.

 EXTERIOR INSULATION

-An efficient building has many benefits, including reduced energy usage, a lower environmental impact, reduced heating and cooling costs and, often, greater tax incentives.
+An efficient building has many benefits, including reduced energy usage, a lower environmental impact, and reduced heating and cooling costs.
+And often, more significant tax incentives.
 Exterior insulation is one of the most practical, economical, and cost-efficient ways to meet these requirements and provide improved thermal performance.
-However, attachment strategy plays a major role, and selecting the wrong attachments can affect thermal performance, sequencing, and system cost.
+However, attachment strategy plays a significant role.
+Selecting the wrong attachments can affect thermal performance, sequencing, and system cost.

 STRONGIRT

-As part of Strongwell’s continuous insulation system, the thermally insulated StronGirt sub-girt offers quite a few advantages over conventional Z-girts.
+As part of Strongwell’s continuous insulation system, the thermally insulated StronGirt sub-girt offers several advantages over conventional Z-girts.

-The fiberglass composite of StronGirt uses a custom fire-retardant resin system and unique laminate design to offer superior pull out strength, excellent thermal efficiency, and the ability to work with any non-proprietary insulation.
+The fiberglass composite of StronGirt uses a custom fire-retardant resin system.
+The unique laminate design offers superior pull-out strength, excellent thermal efficiency, and the ability to work with any non-proprietary insulation.
 It creates an energy-efficient and secure attachment system for the wall cladding and encapsulates the insulation completely, creating a weather-tight seal that reduces energy costs.

 #1 INCREASED ENERGY EFFICIENCY

-Two of the main factors that contribute to energy loss are leakage and thermal bridge.
-Until recently thermal bridging has been ignored, however, today reducing thermal bridging has become a major focus.
+Two main factors contributing to energy loss are leakage and thermal bridge.
+Until recently, thermal bridging has been ignored.
+However, today reducing thermal bridging has become a significant focus.

-When metal stud frames are used, the effective R value is reduced by over 40%, so continuous insulation is used to increase this value to meet ASHRAE and IECC codes.
-But the question arises, “Do you really have continuous insulation in your project”?
-ASHRAE defines “continuous” as “without thermal bridging with an exception for fasteners.”
+When metal stud frames are used, the practical R-value is reduced by over 40%, so continuous insulation is used to increase this value to meet ASHRAE and IECC codes.
+But the question arises, “Do you have continuous insulation in your project”?
+ASHRAE defines “continuous” as “without thermal bridging, except for fasteners.”

-Because StronGirt is made with a 100% FRP system (no metal to rust or react to chemicals), the girts themselves prevent heat from transferring between the interior and exterior of a building while providing an insulated surface for fastener attachments.
+Because StronGirt is made with a 100% FRP system (no metal to rust or react to chemicals), the girts prevent heat from transferring between the interior and exterior of a building while providing an insulated surface for fastener attachments.
 StronGirt also features a double fastening system on the flange, providing a seal and securing the insulation.
-Because the insulation is supported by the StronGirt itself, no fasteners are driven through the insulation panels, which is another common source of thermal bridging in other insulation systems.
+Because StronGirt supports the insulation, no fasteners are driven through the insulation panels, another common source of thermal bridging in other insulation systems.

 #2 EASY INSTALLATION

-StrongWell’s sub girts can be installed horizontally or vertically and features a built-in tab that secures the insulation in place.
-This universal cladding attachment system allows almost any type of cladding to be attached directly to the StronGirt, and can be installed over almost any substrate, including masonry or metal surfaces.
+StrongWell’s sub girts can be installed horizontally or vertically and feature a built-in tab that secures insulation.
+This universal cladding attachment system allows almost any type of cladding to be attached directly to the StronGirt.
+Subs can install over practically any substrate, including masonry or metal surfaces.

-By reducing the installation time, StronGirt can lead to lower labor costs and avoid unnecessary project delays.
+By reducing the installation time, StronGirt can lower labor costs and avoid unnecessary project delays.

 #3 SUPERIOR DURABILITY

-Steel is subject to corrosion and electrochemical reactions that will weaken it over time, possibly leading to structural failure.
-Due to the composite construction of StronGirt, they are as strong as steel Z-girts in similar applications and are impermeable to corrosion or electrochemical reactions
+Steel is subject to corrosion and electrochemical reactions that weaken it over time, possibly leading to structural failure.
+Due to the composite construction of StronGirt, they are as strong as steel Z-girts in similar applications and are impervious to corrosion or electrochemical reactions.

-They are fire rated, meeting Class 1, UL94 V0 and ASTM E84 standards, and support deadloads and wind loads of more than 100 pounds per square foot.
+They are fire-rated, meet Class 1, UL94 V0, and ASTM E84 standards, and support deadloads and wind loads of more than 100 pounds per square foot.

-StronGirt uses a custom fire-retardant resin system and unique laminate design that makes it environmentally friendly.
-You can also earn points toward LEED certification, thanks to the use of environmentally conscious materials and thermal efficiency.
+StronGirt uses a custom fire-retardant resin system and a unique laminate design that makes it environmentally friendly.
+You can also earn points toward LEED certification thanks to using environmentally conscious materials and thermal efficiency.

 #4 REDUCED COSTS

-The quick and easy installation process of StronGirt allows for immediate cost savings due to the lower amount of labor required.
+The quick and easy installation process of StronGirt allows for immediate cost savings due to the lower labor required.

 Over time the StronGirt system will significantly reduce heating and cooling costs due to the increased thermal performance over competing insulation systems.
-This leads to a reduction in energy costs over the life of a building, and the initial investment in the Strongwell system can be recovered in as little as 2 to 10 years
+This leads to a reduction in energy costs over the life of a building, and the initial investment in the Strongwell system is recoverable in as little as 2 to 10 years.

 #5 WIDE COMPATIBILITY

-Traditional metal Z-Girts are not necessarily compatible with all types of insulation systems, substrates or cladding systems.
-StronGirt can be used with nearly any type of insulation, including Polyisocyanurate or polystyrene foam panels, mineral wool, or sprayed foam insulation.
+Traditional metal Z-Girts are incompatible with all insulation systems, substrates, or cladding systems.
+Contractors can use StronGirt with nearly any type of insulation, including Polyisocyanurate or polystyrene foam panels, mineral wool, or sprayed foam insulation.

 CONCLUSION

 The geometry of STRONGIRT™ offers self-draining to clear rainwater, and weep holes can be prefabricated or added in the field for additional drainage needs.
-The product has been engineered for strength and stiffness to support cladding, insulation, and withstand wind loads, while offering a simple, durable and cost effective solution for installers.
+Engineered for strength and stiffness, it supports cladding and insulation.
+And it withstands wind loads while offering installers a simple, durable, cost-effective solution.